Viraj-Joshi/Viraj-Joshi.github.io/_posts/2020-1-26-First-Week-Back.md

 ## What made you happy this week?

 This semester, I am taking PED 106c-7 Weightlifting and starting to play pickup Ultimate Frisbee on Thursdays.
 I also met up with some friends I have not seen since November on Friday!

+## What's your pick-of-the-week

+I enjoyed rereading my Applied Stats notes for my upcoming Mathematical Statistics class.
+There are a lot of little things to remember with regards to Confidence Intervals.